-New Life #469 – The Meaning of Chanukah
+New Life #469 – The Meaning of Hanukkah

 Dr. Michael Laitman in conversation with Oren Levi and Tal Mandelbaum ben Moshe

-What is the meaning of the holiday of Chanukah, what do we celebrate and what is the important role we have toward the whole world that it reminds us of?
+What is the meaning of the holiday of Hanukkah, what do we celebrate and what is the important role we have toward the whole world that it reminds us of?

 The nation of Israel was born from the mutual commitment to be as one man with one heart, with love of others.
 Whenever there is separation between us, others rise up to destroy us.
 Then something comes to remind us we need to unite.